mainsm1/DAS-Final/README.md

 # TEAM1
-We are Team 1 and it is a week
+We are Team 1 and it Week 2